 - Jafar during the climax when he sees Aladdin is still alive.

-- He also does it again after Iago uses his last strength to destroy Jafar's lamp.Jafar: My lamp!
+- He also does it again after Iago uses the last of his strength to knock his lamp into the lava pool.Jafar: My lamp!
 NOOOOOOOOOO!

-- Jasmine, when Jafar announce to her that he just sentenced Aladdin to death- while masquerading as her.
+- Jasmine, when Jafar tells her that he just sentenced Aladdin to death while masquerading as her.

 - Big "SHUT UP!": From Iago to Jafar.
 "Hey, Jafar!
 SHUT UUUUUUP!"
 Also a Call-Back - Jafar's last line in the first movie was one of these to Iago as the two were flung into the distance.

-- "Blackmail" Is Such an Ugly Word: Used three times by Iago, except referring to "strong words" instead of "ugly words."
+- "Blackmail" Is Such an Ugly Word: Used three times by Iago, except as "strong words" instead of "ugly words."
 He uses it for "friend," "traitor," and "but."

 - Capture and Replicate: Jafar does this as part of his plan to frame Aladdin for the murder of the Sultan.
 He captures Jasmine and disguises himself as her to appear at the execution.